 There are so many genres out there with highly questionable ethics, particularly genres of the past (which rather annoyingly have an enduring, appealing aesthetic).
-Take Blaxploitation – strong statements about the way women are seen, heard and portrayed, and of course the way people of colour are seen, heard and portrayed.
+Take Blaxploitation– strong statements about the way women are seen, heard and portrayed, and of course, the way people of color are seen, heard, and portrayed.

 Then there’s the whole vintage Playboy thing; many of the photographs are fabulous, and their costumes (designed by African American Zelda Wynn Valdes) are often inspired.
 But when aesthetic brain catches up with ethical brain, we realise that women have been made into bunny rabbits!
 Oh.

 Which brings me to the early 1970’s and the boom in feature films featuring a mostly, or all-black cast.
 Often, black scriptwriters wrote them (opportunities for these talented writers weren’t exactly raining from the heavens), and many set box office records.